18F/identity-dashboard/README.md

 In the development environment, an administrator user account is created during the setup process with the email address _admin@gsa.gov_ .
 If this is the first time you've run the application, you will want to log in with this email address, or create an account if one doesn't already exist.
 After you've logged in as the administrator, you can add new users and teams.

+Alternatively, log in using any account, then promote the user to an admin using the `users:make_admin` Rake task:

+`bundle exec rake users:make_admin USER=user@example.com,First,Last`

 ## Running tests

 Run RSpec tests using: